About

 This two-day course explores how to effectively use expert witnesses in child abuse cases to help juries understand the behaviors and trauma experienced by child victims.
 Attendees will learn about the different types of experts and strategies for presenting their testimony, and will have the opportunity to practice crafting and delivering direct examinations with feedback from subject matter experts.

-Zero Abuse Project is about to launch an on-demand learning platform for prosecutors that includes a wide range of courses and microlearning content designed to enhance their skills and effectiveness in the courtroom.
-This platform offers valuable resources from leading experts in the field, covering everything from best practices for interacting with victims to cross-examination techniques and more.
-Whether you’re a seasoned prosecutor or just starting out, our on-demand training provides an exceptional opportunity to stay up-to-date on the latest developments and advance your career on your own time.
-Stay tuned for updates on this exciting new platform and get ready to take your skills to the next level with Zero Abuse Project! - Simulation Training
+Now Live!
+Zero Abuse Project has officially launched an on-demand learning platform for prosecutors, featuring a wide range of courses designed to enhance skills and effectiveness in the courtroom.
+This platform provides valuable resources from leading experts in the field, covering everything from best practices for interacting with victims to advanced cross-examination techniques.
+Whether you’re a seasoned prosecutor or just starting out, our on-demand training offers an exceptional opportunity to stay current with the latest developments and advance your career on your own schedule.
+Soon to come, we will also be offering bite-sized microlearning videos for quick and effective learning.
+Request an account on the Zero Abuse Project Portal today!

 Zero Abuse Project will be launching an interactive training simulation platform for prosecutors, offering a comprehensive opportunity to learn and practice the entire timeline of a child abuse prosecution.
 The platform enables prosecutors to make crucial decisions at different stages, receive real-time feedback on their choices, and enhance their trial skills in realistic scenarios.
 Additionally, the platform provides best practices for interactions with abuse investigations, and offers full courses and microlearning videos for optimal skill development.
 This cutting-edge resource is an exciting advancement for the field and a powerful tool for supporting prosecutors in their crucial work of seeking justice for victims of child abuse.